Why was the new East Span of the Bay Bridge built?

 How is the new Bay Bridge being financed?

 A: Assembly Bill (AB) 144, which was signed into law by Governor Schwarzenegger on July 18, 2005, provides a comprehensive financial plan for the Toll Bridge Seismic Retrofit Program, including the consolidation and financial management of all toll revenues collected on state-owned bridges in the San Francisco Bay Area under the jurisdiction of the Bay Area Toll Authority (BATA).

 When will the new Bay Bridge be complete?

 A: The Bay Bridge achieved seismic safety when it opened to traffic on September 2, 2013.
-However, work continues: The permanent steel saddles will be installed in order to replace the bolts that broke in March 2013.
-Likewise, construction for the bicycle/pedestrian path, lighting, and permanent on-ramps and off-ramps on Yerba Buena Island is ongoing in order to complete the bridge.
+However, work continues: Construction for the bicycle/pedestrian path, lighting, and permanent on-ramps and off-ramps on Yerba Buena Island is ongoing in order to complete the bridge.